wallacegibbon/commandline-argument-parser/README.md

 Simple library for command line argument parsing.
 (Like the POSIX `getopt`, but much simpler)

-Read the `test/test.c` for details.
+Please read the source files in `test` folder for usage.